Today, TIFF has over 30 years of experience and serves as an OCIO for nonprofits and other charitable organizations

-Simply stated, as a not-for-profit OCIO our goals are aligned with those of the foundations and endowments we serve.
+Simply stated, as a not-for-profit OCIO our goals are aligned with those of the nonprofit foundations and endowments we serve.

 This video was produced in October 2019, in connection with TIFF’s 2019 Investment Forum, therefore the information in the video is as of that date.

-TIFF was founded in 1991 by a network of foundations with the express purpose of serving the investment needs of the non-profit community.
+TIFF was founded in 1991 by a network of foundations with the express purpose of serving the investment needs of the non-profit community as an OCIO.